ubcbraincircuits/whitepaper/source/ethics_legal/federal.rst

 Federal Initiatives on Open Science
 ===================================

+Although directed towards government scientists, we present the following federal initiatives on Open Science to show that data sharing is a task of enough importance to be addressed on a national scale.

 Canada's Commitment to Open Science
 -----------------------------------

-In an `open letter <https://www.canada.ca/en/treasury-board-secretariat/services/access-information-privacy/canada-commitment-open-science.html>`_, the Treasury Board of Canada Secretariat discusses the concern that federal scientists funded by the federal government cannot discuss their work openly, based on the outcome of the survey on `scientific integrity by the Professional Institute of the Public Service of Canada (PIPSC) <https://www.pipsc.ca/news-issues/scientific-integrity>`_.
+In an `open letter <https://www.canada.ca/en/treasury-board-secretariat/services/access-information-privacy/canada-commitment-open-science.html>`_, the Treasury Board of Canada Secretariat discusses the concern that federal scientists funded by the federal government cannot discuss their work openly, based on the outcome of the `survey <https://www.pipsc.ca/news-issues/scientific-integrity>`_ on scientific integrity by the Professional Institute of the
+Public Service of Canada (PIPSC).

 To address this, they have undertaken the following key initiatives: